Triratna Controversy FAQ

 1) they have been created for the use of all Triratna Centres and enterprises, which means they have blank spaces where any centre can insert its own name, saving its leaders the work of creating their own policies from scratch.
 The fact that we have created these models for all Centres to use shows how serious we are about Safeguarding.

-2) They can be adapted to the varying needs of Centres in different countries; for example, the rules for reporting an alleged offence vary from country to country.
+2) The model documents can be adapted to the varying needs of Centres in different countries; for example, the rules for reporting an alleged offence vary from country to country.
 They can also be translated into other languages.

 Ensuring the safety from emotional, physical, sexual and psychological harm of anyone involved in the activities of Triratna Buddhist Centres and other enterprises is an expression of the First Precept: the principle of non-harming, or love.

 Despite this, we are gradually encouraging Triratna institutions worldwide abroad to adopt the same or similar policies.
-Triratna’s European Chairs’ Assembly employs an overall Safeguarding officer and she has a new Assistant Safeguarding officer who took up her post in April 2017.
+Triratna’s European Chairs’ Assembly employs an overall Safeguarding officer who works with another Order member who is very senior Safeguarding in the criminal justice system in Britain.

-They work with an Ethics kula composed of the Chairs of the College of Public Preceptors and International Council, the two Order convenors and one or two other Order members with specialist safeguarding knowledge from their professional jobs.
+They work as part of an Ethics kula composed of the Chair of the College of Public Preceptors and other senior Order members.

-They are advised by outside organisations including the Churches’ Child Protection Advisory Service, which provides external guidance and checks for all faith groups in Britain.
+They are advised by outside organisations including Thirtyone:eight (previously known as the Churches’ Child Protection Advisory Service), which provides external guidance and checks for all faith groups in Britain.

-- I read the Observer article and was worried by the title’s reference
+I read the Observer article and was worried by the title’s reference to “the scale” of the issues.

 The journalist did not ask the interviewee, Munisha, if she had any fears over the possible scale of sexual misconduct in Triratna, and she did not express any such fear.
 We do not know why this reference was inserted into the headline.